+Social Media and Self-EsteemWhat does it take to be “liked” these days?
+Is adding a friend the same as being friends?
+Social media and mobile apps are taking the world by storm - but what does it take to keep up?
 Unfortunately, it seems that social media not only increases anxiety but lowers self-esteem.
 Teens are not getting a break from the relationships they’re building, whether in person or online, and it’s causing them angst without knowing it.
 It’s natural for human beings to need alone time and time to recover - this generation is without.

 Cyber Bullying Has Negative Effects on TeensCyberbullying is bullying that takes place online.
 As ease of communication increases, so does the amount of cyber bullying taking place every day.
 According to a June 2012 Consumer Reports survey, more than 800,000 minors were cyber bullied on Facebook.
 Just as shocking: the American Journal of Orthopsychiatry published a study that said 49.5% of middle and high school students surveyed reported being cyberbullied.
 Teens who are cyberbullied are more likely to experience the following: